 For things to see and do, there’s a weekly walking street (Thursday nights), a few Thai temples and a Chinese temple but very little else at your doorstep.
 On the main road, a few upscale furniture and home interior shops can easily arrange shipment of anything that catches your eye – from friezes and sculptures to Thai furniture.
-Should you want a Thai massage, pedicure or spa treatment in Maenam – well, this one got our attention:
+Should you want a Thai massage, pedicure or spa treatment in Maenam – it's easy to find.

 Maenam food and drink?

-As for food, you’re on the doorstep of Angela’s Diner and Bakery – one of our favourite spots for lunch and the best (and biggest) sausage rolls around.
+As for food, you’re on the doorstep of Angela’s at Moonhut – one of my favourite spots for lunch and the best (and biggest) sausage rolls around.
 Also nearby (a short drive) is a great local spot specialising in Samui seafood, Had Bang Po.
 A few high-end resorts along the beach offer fancier dining and sunset cocktail options.

 Nightlife in Maenam?

-Something of a backwater, Maenam’s nightlife options are friendly but unimpressive bars – with some live music (try The Lazy Coconut).
-Nothing noisy into the wee hours, after sunset it’s more or less a cold beer and your own good company.
-(Which sounds pretty good to us).
+Something of a backwater, Maenam's nightlife options are friendly but unimpressive bars – with some live music.
+Nothing noisy into the wee hours, after sunset it's more or less a cold beer and your own good company.
+(Which sounds pretty good to me).

 Of course, if you want the quiet and privacy of Maenam, but not all the time, it’s easy to hire a car on Samui or catch a songthaew.

-For our full Maenam assessment, and to better compare it to the likes of Chaweng, Lamai, Bophut and Choeng Mon (amongst other Samui beaches), The Koh Samui Guide is waiting to help.
+For my full Maenam assessment, and to better compare it to the likes of Chaweng, Lamai, Bophut and Choeng Mon (amongst other Samui beaches), The Koh Samui Guide is waiting to help.